From the unpublished autobiograpy of James McNitt, 1992

 the armistice to serve with the Polar Bear contingent in the role of a

-Uncle Elmer was his mother's brother Elmer Merrill.
-Although he does not
+Uncle Elmer was Dad's mother's brother Elmer Merrill.
+Elmer served in the

-The Polar Bear Expedition involved a contingent of about 5,000 United States Army troops that landed in Arkhangelsk, Russia as part of the Allied intervention in the Russian Civil War and fought the Red Army in the surrounding region during the period of September 1918 through July 1919.
-Many of the American soldiers in this expedition were from Michigan.
+The Polar Bear Expedition involved a contingent of about 5,000 United States Army troops (many from Michigan) that landed in Arkhangelsk, Russia as part of the Allied intervention in the Russian Civil War and fought the Red Army in the surrounding region during the period of September 1918 through July 1919.
+I have found no confirmation in military records that Elmer Merrill was part of this expedition, so any stories he may have told Dad about service in Russia may have come from his friends rather than his own personal experience.
+There was quite a delay in the return of American troops from Europe after the end of World War I, however, and Elmer's unit did not arrive back in the U.S. until April 1919.

 It wasn't long before we moved to Cody Court, just a couple blocks from